Nurseries Online

 • Position – Full sun to a little shade.

-• Foliage – A good blue/green rounded foliage reverting to elongated with age.
+• Foliage – A good silver blue to green rounded foliage reverting to elongated with age.

 • Flowers – Creamy white in winter to spring.